m-harwood/major-project-one/README.md

 So for example if you have some lettuce in the fridge and some chicken in the freezer and you have no idea what to make then you can input salad as a starter then chicken as a main and a random recipe will show that you can use or define more of the ingredients to make a more narrowed search.
 Also it will have recipes of the day that will alternate daily.
+A link to visit the site, hosted on gitpages is <a href="https://m-harwood.github.io/major-project-one/">https://m-harwood.github.io/major-project-one/</a>

 <h2>UX</h2>
 <br>